haraldmaida/lamcal/README.md

 For details about the library see the [documentation] at crates.io.

-The library optionally supports the `failure` crate.
+This library optionally supports the `failure` crate.
 The support for the `failure` crate is a crate feature.
 To enabled it add the dependency to your `Cargo.toml` like so:

 ```toml